Ending Neck Pain with Rolfing & Customized Movement- PART 1

 “Stop Sucking it in!”
 Hourglass Syndrome

-"Hourglass Syndrome" refers to constant stomach muscle contraction negatively impacting breathing and body function.
+"Hourglass Syndrome" refers to constant stomach muscle contraction that negatively impacts breathing and body function.
 Relaxing the stomach and practicing diaphragmatic breathing improves coordination between the diaphragm and abdominal muscles, enhancing respiratory function and maintaining pressure system balance.

 Neglecting proper breathing mechanics, especially diaphragmatic breathing, leads to overactive secondary respiratory muscles, causing issues like neck tension, shallow breathing, increased energy expenditure, and poor posture.
-Retraining the body through diaphragmatic breathing exercises and strengthening supports healthier respiratory patterns.
+Retraining the body through diaphragmatic breathing exercises and strengthening the pelvic floor muscles supports healthier respiratory patterns.